 The first step in the process is for the student to discuss his/her concern with the instructor.
 Should the student remain dissatisfied, the student should proceed with the appropriate process.
 Contact the PSP Office for more information.

-Professional Studies Program students are expected to attend all scheduled meetings of the course for which they are registered.
-At the very least, any student who anticipates missing a class session should inform the instructor prior to the class.
-It is the student's responsibility to contact the instructor to obtain work from the missed session as well as any assignments for the following class meeting.
-The student may also be subject to a decrease in grade as a result of this absence.
-The student is referred to the appropriate syllabi for further information.
+Professional Studies Program students and day students enrolled in PSP classes are expected to attend all scheduled meetings of the course for which they are registered.
+Any student who anticipates missing a class session must inform the instructor prior to the class by phone or email.
+When a student is forced to miss a class session due to personal or professional obligations, it is the student’s responsibility to contact the instructor to obtain work from the missed session, as well as any assignments for the following class.
+Students missing two class sessions are obligated to meet with their instructor to determine if they should continue or withdraw from the class.
+Any student missing three sessions (including scheduled athletic contests, work-related events and medical issues) will automatically be withdrawn from the course and will forfeit any tuition refund.